Multiple myeloma: Histopathology

 A bone marrow biopsy is usually performed to estimate the percentage of bone marrow occupied by plasma cells.
 This percentage is used in the diagnostic criteria for myeloma.
 Immunohistochemistry (staining particular cell types using antibodies against surface proteins) can detect plasma cells that express immunoglobulin in the cytoplasm and occasionally on the cell surface; myeloma cells are often CD56, CD38, CD138, and CD319 positive and CD19, CD20, and CD45 negative.
 Flow cytometry is often used to establish the clonal nature of the plasma cells, which will generally express only kappa or lambda light chain.
 Cytogenetics may also be performed in myeloma for prognostic purposes, including a myeloma-specific fluorescent in situ hybridization and virtual karyotype.

 The plasma cells seen in multiple myeloma have several possible morphologies.
-First, they could have the appearance of a normal plasma cell, a large cell two or three times the size of a peripheral lymphocyte.
+First, they could appear like a normal plasma cell, a large cell two or three times the size of a peripheral lymphocyte.
 Because they are actively producing antibodies, the Golgi apparatus typically produces a light-colored area adjacent to the nucleus, called a perinuclear halo.
-The single nucleus (with inside a single nucleolus with vesicular nuclear chromatin) is eccentric, displaced by an abundant cytoplasm.
+The single nucleus (with a single nucleolus with vesicular nuclear chromatin) is eccentric, displaced by an abundant cytoplasm.

 Other common morphologies seen, but which are not usual in normal plasma cells, include: